Physical Review E - Statistical, Nonlinear, and Soft Matter Physics

 We introduce a family of new centralities, the k-spectral centralities. k-Spectral centrality is a measurement of importance with respect to the deformation of the graph Laplacian associated with the graph.
 Due to this connection, k-spectral centralities have various interpretations in terms of spectrally determined information.

 We explore this centrality in the context of several examples.
 While for sparse unweighted net- works 1-spectral centrality behaves similarly to other standard centralities, for dense weighted net- works they show different properties.
 In summary, the k-spectral centralities provide a novel and useful measurement of relevance (for single network elements as well as whole subnetworks) distinct from other known measures.

 Pauls, Scott D. and Remondini, Daniel, "Measures of Centrality Based on the Spectrum of the Laplacian" (2012).
-Open Dartmouth: Faculty Open Access Articles.
+Open Dartmouth: Published works by Dartmouth faculty.
 1987.